INN/disclaimers/readme.txt

 == Changelog ==

+= unreleased =

+- adds an SVG icon.

 = 0.1.1 =

 - Fixes a bug where the sitewide disclaimer would not show in the widget.